Dividend Payment Dates

 January 15Declaration date - Board announces $0.50/share dividend

-February 12Ex-dividend date - Stock trades without the dividend starting today
+February 13Ex-dividend date AND record date - Same day under T+1; stock trades without the dividend starting today

 March 1Payable date - Dividend checks are mailed/deposited

-• If you buy the stock on February 12 (the ex-date), you do NOT get the dividend
+• If you buy on February 13 (the ex-date), you do NOT get the dividend.
+Your trade settles February 14, after the record date.

 Exam Tip: Gotchas